Ever wish you could invest in real estate tax-free through your retirement accounts?

 It may seem like an odd distinction, but it’s one worth making.

 “We grossed $108,000 last year, and after paying all the expenses of taxes, management, maintenance, utilities, etc. we netted $63,000.”

-That money went into their LLC bank account, then to their self-directed IRA, then was disbursed back out to them to live on.
+That money went into their LLC bank account, then to their self-directed IRA, then was disbursed back out to them as retirement funds to live on.
 Easy peasy.

 Pros, Cons, Cautions

 Should you invest in a rental property using a self-directed IRA?

 First, it’s a bit more complicated than just setting up a standard IRA with your investment banker and throwing money into mutual funds.
 If the words “trust company” make your eyes cross, maybe you’re better off buying rental properties separately and keeping a traditional IRA for now.